vogulcan/kgrep/README.md

 - Missing keys are skipped silently (no output line).
 - Duplicates are de-duplicated.
 - `--limit` still applies to the number of printed lines.
+- Optional progress reporting is available with:
+    ```bash
+    kgrep --db /path/dbfolder --chunks-file kmers.txt --progress
+    ```
+    which shows percentage completion on stderr.
+You can control update frequency with `--progress-step N` (default: 5%).

 ## Mask Syntax